slidevjs/docs/custom/config-parser.md

 - `definePreparserSetup` must be called with a function as parameter.
 - The function receives the file path (of the root presentation file) and could use this information (e.g., enable extensions based on the presentation file).
 - The function must return a list of preparser extensions.
+- An extension can contain:
-- An extension usually defines a `handle(s)` function that receives a preparser state and can mutate it.
+  - a `transformRawLines(lines)` function that runs just after parsing the headmatter of the md file and receives a list of all lines (from the md file).
+The function can mutate the list arbitrarily.
-- The `handle` function must return true in case it modified the state.
-- Part of the state `s` is most often used:
-  - `lines`: the list of lines, that can modified, spliced, etc
-  - `i`: the current cursor position in the list of lines
-  - `mode`: notable values include `content`, `frontmatter`, `codeblock` to distinguish what the preparser is currently parsing

-Check out the [type definitions](https://github.com/slidevjs/slidev/blob/main/packages/types/src/types.ts) for more details about the `SlidevPreparserExtension` and `SlidevPreparserState` interfaces, and the modes predefined in `SlidevPreparserMode`.
+  - a `transformSlide(content, frontmatter)` function that is called for each slide, just after splitting the file, and receives the slide content as a string and the frontmatter of the slide as an object.
+The function can mutate the frontmatter and must return the content string (possibly modified, possibly `undefined` if no modifications have been done).
+  - a `name`

 ## Example Preparser Extensions

+### Use case 1: compact syntax top-level presentation

-Considering a use case where (part of) your presentation is mainly showing cover images and including other md files.
+Imagine a situation where (part of) your presentation is mainly showing cover images and including other md files.
 You might want a compact notation where for instance (part of) `slides.md` is as follows:

 ```md